Your Party (UK): Local government

 Various councillors were involved in talks leading up to the creation of the party.
-As of October 2025, 27 councillors had declared their support for Your Party.

-The largest groups are on Walsall Council and Hastings Borough Council, with six councillors each.
-The party has three County Councillors on Lancashire County Council, including Michael Lavalette.
+As of December 2025, 28 councillors had declared their support for Your Party.
+Lancashire County Council has three councillors that have joined the party, while Walsall Council and Hastings Borough Council have six councillors each.
+Three Scottish Green councillors on Glasgow City Council defected to Your Party in October 2025.

-In Scotland, Your Party has three representatives on Glasgow City Council.